FAQ (for Primary Schools)

 • promotion materials (e.g. souvenirs, prizes, printing service for promotion, professional service for event website development, etc.).

-For details, please refer to Annex 3 - Examples of Out-of-Scope Items of the Application Guidelines.
+For details, please refer to Annex 3 “Examples of Out-of-Scope Items” of the Application Guidelines.

-A6: For procurement of goods and services, participating schools are required to follow proper procurement, accounting and financial control procedures as set out in the EDB Circular No. 4/2013, the School Administration Guide, the Stores and Procurement Regulations and other relevant guidelines, as revised from time to time.
+A: For procurement of goods and services, participating schools are required to follow proper procurement, accounting and financial control procedures as set out in the EDB Circular No. 4/2013, the School Administration Guide, the Stores and Procurement Regulations and other relevant guidelines, as revised from time to time.
 Participating schools should also make reference to the “Best Practice Checklist on Procurement” issued by the Independent Commission Against Corruption (ICAC).

 Activity Time

-A8: In general, ECAs should take place outside regular lesson time.
+A: In general, ECAs should take place outside regular lesson time.
 Nevertheless, schools may flexibly conduct ECAs at the most suitable time according to their current practice to suit their teaching needs and students’ learning needs.

 Application Procedures

-A9: The first round of the Know-IT Programme is a 3-year programme, and participating primary schools can apply for a maximum funding of $400,000.
+A: Participating primary schools can apply for a maximum funding of $400,000 for the first round and $300,000 for the second round of the programme respectively.
 Every participating school can submit one or more applications during a single school year, and should make full use of the funding to host as many activities as they can.
-The first round of the programme will end on 31 August 2024.
-Schools should submit a final report and a final financial report with audited accounts within three months after the end of the programme (i.e. on or before 30 November 2024).
 Please note that the procurement of IT equipment and related services to host activities must be in compliance with the approved application.
-Any unspent balance (including interest, if any) shall be returned to OGCIO upon completion of the programme.
+Any unspent balance (including interest, if any) shall be returned to DPO upon completion of the programme.

-A12: According to Clause 45 of the Application Guidelines, expenses arising from any procurement or activities conducted before the approval of the application will not be subsidised.
+A: According to Clause 44 of the Application Guidelines, expenses arising from any procurement or activities conducted before the approval of the application will not be subsidised.
 As such, participating schools shall organise the ECAs concerned or procure equipment or services only after the funding has been approved.
 This is to avoid causing any extra financial burden to schools in case the funding cannot be approved as originally planned.
 Besides, since the actual approval period will be subject to factors such as the completeness of information provided in the application by schools, the number of applications received and the meeting dates of the Vetting Committee, schools should allow sufficient buffer time between application submission and the organisation date of the ECAs concerned.

-A13: It is advisable for participating schools to plan in advance for opening a bank account in order to allow sufficient time for completing the required procedures.
+A: It is advisable for participating schools to plan in advance for opening a bank account in order to allow sufficient time for completing the required procedures.
 The account opening arrangements and documentation requirements for opening a bank account (such as the school registration documents, the relevant minutes of meetings and the identification documents of the authorised persons of the bank account) may vary from bank to bank.
 Participating schools may refer to the list of retail banks and virtual banks in Hong Kong and their documentation requirements for opening accounts provided by the Hong Kong Monetary Authority.
 Please refer to the web page below for details:

 https://www.hkma.gov.hk/eng/smart-consumers/account-opening/contact-details-of-banks/

-A14: According to the guidelines issued by ICAC, participating schools should open a dedicated bank account to handle the funding under the programme.
-If a school encounters difficulties in opening a bank account, it may propose an alternative in lieu of this arrangement to OGCIO with reasons and justifications, which should cover how it will strengthen its internal financial management, for instance, by using an existing dormant bank account which bears the school name and has been inactive for 6 months or more, stepping up its financial management of the separate ledger account through a computerised accounting system, and providing half-yearly financial reports, etc. OGCIO will take the school’s proposal into consideration based on the information the school submitted and reserve the right to conduct school visits for ensuring that the funding is properly used in compliance with the objectives and requirements of the programme.
+A: According to the guidelines issued by ICAC, participating schools should open a dedicated bank account to handle the funding under the programme.
+If a school encounters difficulties in opening a bank account, it may propose an alternative in lieu of this arrangement to DPO with reasons and justifications, which should cover how it will strengthen its internal financial management, for instance, by using an existing dormant bank account which bears the school name and has been inactive for 6 months or more, stepping up its financial management of the separate ledger account through a computerised accounting system, and providing half-yearly financial reports, etc. DPO will take the school’s proposal into consideration based on the information the school submitted and reserve the right to conduct school visits for ensuring that the funding is properly used in compliance with the objectives and requirements of the programme.

 Submission of a new application is required if a school plans to use the unspent balance to organise other IT extra-curricular activities.